Filed Date: May 23, 2024

 Clearinghouse coding complete

-On May 23, 2024, Padres Unidos de Tulsa, an advocacy organization comprising students, parents, and teachers, filed this lawsuit in the U.S. District Court for the Western District of Oklahoma.
-Invoking the Supremacy Clause, Commerce Clause, Eighth Amendment, and Fourteenth Amendment, they sued the Oklahoma Attorney General, the Tulsa County District Attorney, the Oklahoma County District Attorney, and the Public Safety Commissioner.
-Represented by the American Civil Liberties Union (ACLU), the ACLU of Oklahoma, and the National Immigration Law Center, the plaintiffs sought attorneys' fees, and declaratory and injunctive relief to enjoin defendants from enforcing H.B.
-4156.
-The case was also reassigned to Judge Bernard M. Jones.
+On May 23, 2024, Padres Unidos de Tulsa, an advocacy organization comprising students, parents, and teachers, filed this lawsuit in the U.S. District Court for the Western District of Oklahoma against the Oklahoma Attorney General, the Tulsa County District Attorney, the Oklahoma County District Attorney, and the Public Safety Commissioner.
+Judge David L. Russell was initially assigned, but Judge Bernard M. Jones was reassigned to the case on May 24, 2025.

-Plaintiffs alleged that H.B.
-4156 violated the Supremacy Clause by conflicting with federal immigration law and intruding on an area reserved to the federal government.
-They further claimed the law violated the Commerce Clause by restricting individuals’ movement across state and national borders, burdening interstate and foreign commerce.
-Finally, they argued that the law violated the Eighth Amendment by mandating that noncitizens convicted under the statute leave Oklahoma within seventy-two hours, amounting to banishment and constituting cruel and unusual punishment.
+Invoking the Supremacy Clause, Commerce Clause, Eighth Amendment, and Fourteenth Amendment, plaintiffs alleged that H.B.
+4156 violated the Supremacy Clause by conflicting with federal immigration law and intruding into an area reserved exclusively to the federal government.
+They argued that the law violated the Commerce Clause by restricting individuals’ movement across state and national borders, thereby burdening interstate and foreign commerce.
+Finally, they claimed that requiring noncitizens convicted under the statute to leave Oklahoma within seventy-two hours amounted to banishment and constituted cruel and unusual punishment in violation of the Eighth Amendment.

 On May 24, 2024, the plaintiffs filed an amended complaint, adding three individual plaintiffs who would face “severe hardship” if detained or removed under H.B.
 4156.
 The same day, the plaintiffs filed a motion for a preliminary injunction to halt the implementation of H.B.
 4156 while the case was adjudicated.